 Use word pictures to stir up the emotions that will instigate the sale.
 Let them feel the benefits, and they ll be more apt to head for the cash register.
 Put them where you want them.

-6. Create Attention Getting Headlines
+6. Create Attention-Getting Headlines

-Are you ready to capture your reader’s attention with great copy?
+Are you ready to capture your reader’s attention with a great copy?
 The headline is the place to start.
 How often do you scan the newspaper s headlines before you decide whether or not to read the article?
 Yeah, that s where we lose or gain the reader s interest, so it’s a pretty important part of the advertisement.

 A good headline should telegraph its message in twelve words or less.
 Double check those headlines.
 Do they make a promise of a positive benefit, or ask a provocative question?
-Don’t settle for less than attention grabbing statements.
+Don’t settle for less than attention-grabbing statements.

-7. Provide An Offer They Can’t Resist
+7. Provide an Offer They Can’t Resist

 Is your deal too good to pass up?
 If not, you need to improve it.
 Hey, I’m not talking about cutting prices even more…you’ve still got to make a profit.
-You can make the deal sweeter just by increasing the readers knowledge of the value of the product, or adding bonuses that are perceived as valuable, but cost you little.
+You can make the deal sweeter just by increasing the readers’ knowledge of the value of the product or adding bonuses that are perceived as valuable, but cost you little.

 Motivate buyers with expirations.
-Yeah, an open ended offer encourages procrastination…which leads …yep, nowhere.
+Yeah, an open-ended offer encourages procrastination…which leads …yep, nowhere.
 When the customer knows he has until Saturday to purchase an item he’ll pay more for on Sunday, he’ll make it a priority to head for your shop.

 Allyn Cutts has spent over 24 years helping businesses like yours find new customers and increase sales to current customers.
 Allyn is a marketing and sales fanatic, providing measurable marketing solutions that drive huge results for small-to mid-size business clients.
 Allyn works personally with clients to design and deliver off-line and on-line direct marketing strategies that focus on metrics and measurable results.
 You can learn more about Allyn Cutts at http://www.AllynCutts.com